 To help you along, we’ve tapped into out Arkansas natural knowledge to share with you the twelve most beautiful and enticing waterfalls in the state.

 So, let’s get right into it!
 Here’s the best waterfalls in Arkansas – cascades you have to visit in your lifetime.

-The Best Waterfalls in Arkansas: Cascades you Must Visit in your Lifetime
+The Best Waterfalls in Arkansas: Places You Must Visit In Your Lifetime!

 1. Hemmed-in-Hollow Falls